 After visiting Rome you will be eager to see more of the country and see if you can fall in love with other cities as you have with Rome.
 The surroundings of Rome are full of wonders that you can discover on day trips.

 1. Excursions to Pompeii

-Italy is the European country with the most UNESCO World Heritage Sites and on this tour you will visit one of them: the ruins of the city of Pompeii located near Mount Vesuvius which you will be able to climb during this tour.
+Italy is the European country with the most UNESCO heritage sites and on this tour you will see one of them: the ruins of the city of Pompeii located near Vesuvius, which you can climb during this visit.
 The excursion to Pompeii and Vesuvius includes air-conditioned transportation, lunch, guided tour and skip-the-line entrance to the ruins and Mount Vesuvius.
-This tour from Rome is ideal for archaeology and ancient history enthusiasts.
+This excursion from Rome is ideal for archaeology and ancient history enthusiasts.

 - Pompeii is about a three hour drive from Rome.